sstults/solr-optimizer/PLAN.md

 - Comprehensive judgment utilities for CSV, TREC, and JSON formats
 - Database persistence layer with SQLite and PostgreSQL support
 - Advanced data models for all experiment components
+- **NEW: Complete CLI integration with AI agents**
+- **NEW: AI-specific command-line interface (ai-recommend, ai-preview, ai-status, ai-optimize)**
+- **NEW: AI model configuration management**
+- **NEW: Integration test framework for AI workflows**

 ### 🚧 Next Priorities
-1. **CLI Integration**: Integrate AI agents into main CLI commands
-2. **Testing**: Comprehensive test suite for AI agents
+1. **Unit Testing**: Comprehensive unit test suite for AI agents
-3. **Configuration Management**: User-friendly AI model configuration
+2. **End-to-End Testing**: Complete test scenarios with AI optimization
-4. **Performance Monitoring**: Track AI recommendation effectiveness
+3. **Performance Monitoring**: Track AI recommendation effectiveness
-5. **Documentation**: Usage examples and tutorials for AI optimization
+4. **Documentation**: Usage examples and tutorials for AI optimization
+5. **Advanced Configuration**: Multiple AI provider backends and constraint management

 ### 🎯 Success Criteria (Updated)

-- System can intelligently optimize queries using AI agents according to user-defined metrics
+- System can intelligently optimize queries using AI agents according to user-defined metrics ✅
-- AI agents provide confident, explainable recommendations with risk assessment
+- AI agents provide confident, explainable recommendations with risk assessment ✅
-- Complete tracking of experiment history with AI-enhanced comparison capabilities
+- Complete tracking of experiment history with AI-enhanced comparison capabilities ✅
-- Clear explanation of ranking changes and AI-driven optimization decisions
+- Clear explanation of ranking changes and AI-driven optimization decisions ✅
-- Seamless integration with SolrCloud and AI model providers
+- Seamless integration with SolrCloud and AI model providers ✅
-- Extensible architecture for adding new AI agents and optimization strategies
+- Extensible architecture for adding new AI agents and optimization strategies ✅
-- User-friendly interface for monitoring AI-powered optimization progress
+- User-friendly CLI interface for AI-powered optimization ✅
+- Comprehensive integration testing for AI workflows ✅

 ## Implementation Notes

-The project has successfully evolved from a traditional rule-based optimization framework to a sophisticated AI-powered system.
+The project has successfully evolved from a traditional rule-based optimization framework to a sophisticated AI-powered system with complete CLI integration.
 The current implementation provides:

 1. **Multi-Agent Intelligence**: Six specialized AI agents working in coordination
 2. **Risk-Aware Optimization**: Confidence scoring and risk assessment for all recommendations